BTK203/Vision/Vision/Python/README.md

 The settings and what they mean
 --
-TARGET_COLOR_LOW: The low bound of target color of object in BGR (numpy array)
+TARGET_COLOR_LOW: The low bound of target color of object in BGR (numpy array) <br>
-TARGET_COLOR_HIGH: The high bound of target color of object in BGR (numpy array)
+TARGET_COLOR_HIGH: The high bound of target color of object in BGR (numpy array) <br>
-TARGET_NONZERO_PIXELS: The number of not black pixels that need to be detected after thresholding for the program to continue processing the image
+TARGET_NONZERO_PIXELS: The number of not black pixels that need to be detected after thresholding for the program to continue processing the image<br>
-THRESHOLD_LOW: The low value for the cv2.threshold function
+THRESHOLD_LOW: The low value for the cv2.threshold function<br>
-THRESHOLD_HIGH: The max value for the cv2.threshold function
+THRESHOLD_HIGH: The max value for the cv2.threshold function<br>
 TARGET_CONTOUR_AREA_MAX: The maximum area in pixels that the object is.
-Any object that is not in area range is eliminated.
+Any object that is not in area range is eliminated.<br>
-TARGET_CONTOUR_AREA_MIN: The minimum area in pixels that the object is.
+TARGET_CONTOUR_AREA_MIN: The minimum area in pixels that the object is.<br>
 TARGET_CONTOUR_ASPECT_RATIO_MAX: The maximum value for aspect ratio that the object is.
-Any object that is not in aspect ratio range is eliminated.
+Any object that is not in aspect ratio range is eliminated.<br>
-TARGET_CONTOUR_ASPECT_RATIO_MIN: The minimum value for aspect ratio that the object is.
+TARGET_CONTOUR_ASPECT_RATIO_MIN: The minimum value for aspect ratio that the object is.<br>